 The rest of the proof is identical to the proof in case 3. \end{proof}

 \begin{corollary}[Strong Halfspace Theorem for $(2,0)$ sets] Let $\Sigma$ be a connected, properly embedded, separating minimal surface in a complete $3$-manifold $\Omega$ of nonnegative Ricci curvature.
-Suppose $Z$ is a nonempty $(2,0)$ set that lies in the closure $N$ of one of the connected components of $\Omega\setminus \Sigma$, and suppose that $Z$ does not contain $\Sigma$.
+Suppose $Z$ is a nonempty $(2,0)$ set that lies in the closure $N$ of one of the connected components of $\Omega\setminus \Sigma$, and suppose that $\Sigma\setminus Z$ is nonempty.
 Then $N$ contains a properly embedded, totally geodesic surface $M$ with Ricci flat normal bundle.

 In particular, if $\Omega$ is the flat $\RR^3$, then $\Sigma$ is a plane and $Z$ contains a plane parallel to $\Sigma$. \end{corollary}

 Hoffman and Meeks~\cite{hoffman-meeks-halfspace}*{Theorem~2} proved this in case $Z$ is a properly immersed minimal surface.